 Galerie Yvon Lambert: Yvon Lambert has been representing Charles Sandison since 2007 and in January and February 2010, hosted his second Parisian exhibition, entitled Writing with light.

 "Rivers are the circulatory system of our planet, flowing from high ground to the oceans and seas.
 Water is vital as both sources for life and transportation of necessary elements.

-We can think of language in similar way, as both medium and message.
+We can think of language in a similar way, as both medium and message.
 Ideas flow as words through time and space, momentarily manifesting themselves as events and objects briefly imbued with specific meaning.
 Like water this meaning gradually evaporates and merges back into the river of human life and death.
-We observe human history not in terms of specific meanings but in terms of the channels and canyons inscribed on the face of Our history, carved out by the flow of language.
+We observe human history not in terms of specific meanings but in terms of the channels and canyons inscribed on the face of our history, carved out by the flow of language.

-A text projection generated by multiple computers connected to data projectors creates a river of information that flows up and down the main access ramp to the permanent collections.
+A text projection generated by multiple computers connected to data projectors creates a river of information that flows up and down the main access ramp to the Permanent Collections.
 The computer program is executed in real-time creating constantly changing and evolving currents of text.
-The text interacts with itself increasing and decreasing the flow of data up and down the ramp.
+The text interacts with itself, increasing and decreasing the flow of data up and down the ramp.
 It represents a linguistic 'hydrologic cycle'.

 The mechanics of the software use a combination of artificial life and physics simulation techniques to combine language and the hydrological cycle.
 Computers allow us to examine seemingly unrelated concepts to discover convergent patterns.
 In this instance the museum architecture and presence of the visitor are catalysts, extending the physical permutations of the artwork.

-The aim of the work is to prepare the viewer to enter the collection, to create a state of reverie consistent with the architecture and the dream like experience of the permanent collection space."
+The aim of the work is to prepare the viewer to enter the collection, to create a state of reverie consistent with the architecture and the dream-like experience of the Permanent Collection space."

 Charles Sandison, 22nd November 2009